MauroDataMapper-Plugins/mdm-plugin-template/README.md

 # mdm-plugin-template

+This is a base template to create a gradle based plugin for MDM.
+The preferred method is to create a grails based plugin using the `grails-plugin-template` branch of this repository.

 ## How to use

 * Clone this repository to a new folder

 ```bash
 $ git clone git@github.com:MauroDataMapper-Plugins/mdm-plugin-template.git mdm-plugin-NAME_OF_PLUGIN
 ```

 * Remove this section of the README and update `NAME_OF_PLUGIN` in the markdown template below
 * Set `rootProject.name` in `settings.gradle` to `mdm-plugin-NAME_OF_PLUGIN`
 * Create your code package, if the plugin will be published inside Mauro Data Mapper Plugins organisation then the package MUST be